liufangfei2019/arviz-base/docs/source/index.md

 ```

 Note that `arviz-base` is a minimal package, which only depends on
+xarray (and xarray-datatree which will at some point be merged into xarray),
-xarray (and xarray-datatree), numpy and typing-extensions.
+NumPy and typing-extensions.

 Everything else (netcdf, zarr, dask...) are optional dependencies.
 This allows installing only those that are needed, e.g. if you
 only plan to use zarr, there is no need to install netcdf.